Report: Biden Admin Will Withhold Funds from Nursing Homes if Staff Not Vaccinated

 The Associated Press reports:

 Biden will announce the move Wednesday afternoon in a White House address as the administration continues to look for ways to use mandates to encourage vaccine holdouts to get shots.
-A senior administration official confirmed the announcement on condition of anonymity to preview the news before Biden’s remarks.

-The new mandate, in the form of a forthcoming regulation to be issued by the Centers for Medicare & Medicaid Services, could take effect as soon as next month.

-Hundreds of thousands of nursing home workers are not vaccinated, according to federal data, despite those facilities bearing the brunt of the early COVID-19 outbreak and their workers being among the first in the country to be eligible for shots.
+A senior administration official confirmed the announcement on condition of anonymity to preview the news before Biden’s remarks. […] Hundreds of thousands of nursing home workers are not vaccinated, according to federal data, despite those facilities bearing the brunt of the early COVID-19 outbreak and their workers being among the first in the country to be eligible for shots.

+The mandate will likely take effect as soon as next month, the AP said.

 The report comes after Biden announced millions of federal workers must receive a vaccine or undergo regular testing by the government for the illness.